unseenservant/Book-of-Nede/Homebrew/Classes/Prestige Classes/Geometer.md

 #### <u>Powerful SpellGlyphs (Su)</u>:
 Optionally, may choose to prepare spells as **Heightened** without using a higher level spell slot.
 Spells prepared in this way may not be **Stilled**

+Sacred Geometry: As the feat

+Sigilmetry: treat Spellcraft like Truename for the purposes of making Truename checks.
+Gain a +2 Bonus on Truename checks for every level in the Geometer PrC.

+Expressions: Can use Utterances from the Truenamer class 'silently' using Spellcraft skill.
+They are now called Expressions.
+Requires material components and a firm surface to 'write' on.
+Only utterances gained / learned / acquired from a level in this PrC can be used as Expressions -- utterances gained/learned/acquired from levels in a different class cannot be used as Expressions.

+Theurge with Truenamer for Utterances/Spells.

+++ all the same Glyph stuff the Geometer normally gets vanilla